 Price is per metre.
 Multiple quantities will be cut in a continuous length.

-A lightweight matte screenprinted silky Modal® fibre fabric with an unusual graphic "bricks" pattern in red and a ever-so-slightly blue-black hue.
+A lightweight matte screenprinted silky Modal® fibre fabric with an unusual graphic "geo flowers" prints in red, black and brown.

 It is immensely pliable and drapey, with a natural bias grain stretch in both directions, but structure in the length and cross grain.
 When you look up close, the texture is grainy and open, but blowing through it actually gives minimal impact so this will be both warming and airy to wear.
 It does appear to be a satin weave, as the right side has a lustre while the underside does not, yet is still absolutely minimally shiny.

 The print is on one side only, with the underside showing the flatness of the pattern.
-As it is a hand screen print, there are some wonderful "irregularities" where the block is just off (though we cannot guarantee if you will receive this or not in your purchased amount, and is very minimal for this print).
-The "bricks" lie horizontally across the fabric (so, against the grain).
+As it is a hand screen print, there are some wonderful "irregularities" where the block is just off (though we cannot guarantee if you will receive this or not in your purchased amount).

 There is a "barely there" feeling due to the light airyness of it, and so is most suitable for blouses, lingerie, sleepwear, lined dresses and floaty skirts, gowns and eveningwear and also accessories like shawls and scarves.
 It very much feels like a silk.
 It will also be super comfortable and cooling on the skin as bedding, or ethereal and curtains and blinds.
 It can also definitely work as a lining fabric for jackets and coats, dresses, pocketbags and suits.

 There is a sheerness when held to the light so the shadow of the body can be seen underneath, more so in the red sections.